synxty/idea/brainstorm/souls.md

 ### 2.1 Characteristics

-- **Appearance:** Creatures with a Dark soul often have a dark, ominous aura, with colors like black, purple, and deep reds.
+- **Appearance:** Characters with a Dark soul often have a dark, ominous aura, with colors like black, purple, and deep reds.
 They might have shadowy forms, glowing red or purple eyes, or dark, swirling patterns on their bodies, giving them a menacing and enigmatic presence.
 - **Abilities:**
   - **Life Drain:** Absorb health or energy from enemies to heal themselves.
   - **Shadow Cloak:** Become invisible or less detectable in shadows.
   - **Fear Induction:** Instill fear in enemies, causing them to flee or hesitate.
   - **Curse Infliction:** Apply debilitating curses or negative effects to enemies.
-- **Habitats:** Dark soul creatures are often found in places associated with mystery and danger, such as dark forests, shadowy caves, abandoned ruins, and regions shrouded in perpetual twilight or darkness.
+- **Habitats:** Dark soul characters are often found in places associated with mystery and danger, such as dark forests, shadowy caves, abandoned ruins, and regions shrouded in perpetual twilight or darkness.

 ### 2.2 Examples